LITR Course Descriptions

 LITR 356 American Literature I

-A selective look at early American literature, from 1607 to 1890.
-Examines themes, movements, and writers who influenced and were influenced by the growth of the nation.
-Prerequisite: LITR 111 Faith and Story, any 100 or 200 level LITR course or equivalent, enrollment in the Honors Program, or instructor permission.
+A selective look at early American literature, from its beginnings to the nineteenth century.
+Examines themes, movements, and writers from colonial America, the early republic, and the antebellum United States.
+Prerequisite: LITR 111 Faith and Story, any 100 or 200-level LITR course or equivalent, enrollment in the Honors Program, or instructor's permission.

 LITR 357 American Literature II

-A selective look at the literature of the United States, from 1890 to the present.
-Particular attention is given to the masterworks of Naturalism and Modernism, especially to those that have proven influential in contemporary literature.
-Prerequisite: LITR 111 Faith and Story, any 100 or 200 level LITR course or equivalent, enrollment in the Honors Program, or instructor permission.
+A selective look at the literature of the United States, from the nineteenth century to the present.
+Particular attention is given to the masterworks of Naturalism, Realism, and Modernism, especially to those that have proven influential on contemporary literature.
+Prerequisite: LITR 111 Faith and Story, any 100 or 200-level LITR course or equivalent, enrollment in the Honors Program, or instructor's permission.

 LITR 365 Advanced Studies in British Literature